nodejs/nodejs.org/pages/en/blog/events/collab-summit-2024-london.md

 About twice per year, Node.js contributors and community members get together in an unconference called [the Node.js collaboration summit](https://nodejs.org/en/about/get-involved/collab-summit).
 At the summit, we share knowledge about the project and the ecosystem, brainstorm solutions to technical and non-technical issues, make progress in decision-making discussions, and push forward new initiatives.

-The [first collaboration summit of 2024](https://github.com/openjs-foundation/summit/issues/387) was held in the first week of April, hosted by Bloomberg at their London office.
+The [first collaboration summit of 2024](https://github.com/openjs-foundation/summit/issues/387) was held on 3-4 April, hosted by Bloomberg at their London office.
 In this edition, 20 attendees joined in person, including 15 Node.js core collaborators (10 of whom were from the Technical Steering Committee) and 5 more members/contributors from the community.
 We were also joined by around a dozen remote participants who contributed significantly to the discussions.
 In addition, we had our first crossover session with WinterCG.

 Here is a recap of what happened at the summit.